VH-Lab/NDI-python/docs/source/glossary.rst

     TODO: finish

   payload
     A dict whose keys are a subset of the fields in a given :term:`collection`, and whose values must comply with the types defined for those fields in the corresponding table defined by the `ndi-schema <>`_.
-The 'id' field is required.
 For example, the following :term:`NDI schema`:
     ::
       enum ProbeType:ubyte {
         ntrode,